vincedarley/cewe-layout/README.md

 - Workflow: do we continue to use MacOS Photos as an efficient way to examine photos?
 Or just for tagging, and then mass export?
 - Because you can't use both CC and QLayout at the same time, it would be smoother workflow to add photos inside QLayout app, rather than in Cewe, if we believe the layout tools in QLayout are "better".
 Obviously you will always return to CC at the end to refine many things.

+- Perhaps drag-drop a number of photos into QLayout.
+Allow you to select from them and auto-layout.
+Or drag them directly onto a page.
+No selection needed.
+Get python to tag them in MacOS Photos as "used"

 - More layout clean-up algorithms? (beyond Gridify)

 **Layout Algorithms**